c0dyhi11/adk-mcp-demo/README.md

 # ADK and FastMCP Integration Demo

-This repository contains a demonstration project showcasing the integration between the Google Agent Development Kit (ADK) and a FastMCP (Fast Multi-Capability Proxy) server.
+This repository contains a demonstration project showcasing the integration between the Google's [Agent Development Kit (ADK)](https://google.github.io/adk-docs) and a [FastMCP (Fast Multi-Capability Proxy)](https://gofastmcp.com) server.

 The project consists of two main components:
 1. A **FastMCP server** that exposes several tools via an HTTP endpoint.